byu-is-566/is-566-08-airflow-instructions/README.md

 ### (Optional) Check out the Celery workers using Flower

 Just in case you're curious, I thought I'd point you to one more monitoring interface within the Airflow environment.
 The way that Airflow manages horizontal scaling to do things in parallel is with a bunch of "workers" that are assigned tasks from the scheduler's queue.
-The underlying framework used for those workers is called `celery`, and the framework provides an admin console that lets you peek behind the scenese to see those celery workers in action.
+The underlying framework used for those workers is called `celery`, and the framework provides an admin console that lets you peek behind the scenes to see those celery workers in action.

 The admin console is called `flower` and you can access the interface using [http://localhost:5555](http://localhost:5555).
 (There is no login.)
 This is just another of the many containers that is running from the docker compose file to allow you to explore the full Airflow ecosystem.